judityc/jokes-app/README.md

 ## Description:

-Joke App is created to genrate joke af the day based on API of your choise.
-Select provides tour API options to choose from.
+Joke App is created to genrate joke of the day based on API of your choice.
+Select provides four API options to choose from.

 ## For The Future: